TavisMac1/session-saver/README.md

 ### Purpose:
 - Saves your window session (Firefox tabs)
-- Allows you to reload all tabs from your prior session
+- Allows you to reload all tabs from your prior session(s) (including incognito)